olcf/olcf-user-docs/systems/riker_user_guide.rst

 Login Node
 ^^^^^^^^^^

-The Riker login node consists of [2x] 64-core AMD EPYC 9534 CPU with 2 hardware threads per physical core with access to 2.2TB of memory.
+The Riker login node consists of [2x] 64-core AMD EPYC 9534 CPUs with access to 2.2TB of memory.
 This is the place to write/edit/compile your code, manage data, submit jobs, etc. You should never launch parallel jobs from a login node nor should you run threaded jobs on a login node.
 Login nodes are shared resources that are in use by many users simultaneously.

 System Interconnect